greggman/HappyFunTimes/docs/unity/basics.md

     commonUI.setupStandardControllerUI(client, globals);

-Lets the sample-ui look for disconnect and messages related to the player's name.
+Lets the sample-ui look for disconnect and messages related to the player's name
-If possible it will try to take the display fullscreen (Android).

-The `globals` parameter is a set of options.
-For example

-    var globals = {
-      debug: false,
-      // orientation: "landscape-primary",
-    };

-If `orientation` is set and it's an Android phone it will try to set the display orientation.
-On iOS it will tell the player to rotate their phone.

-Setting `debug` to true will display some extra html to allow you to show messages using `commonUI.log(msg)` and `commonUI.error(msg)`.

 The second line

     commonUI.askForNameOnce();

 says "if the player hasn't set their name ask them to enter one".
-If your game doesn't need a player name delete that line.
+If you're game doesn't need a player name delete that line.

 The last line